 - The Vantage Laser Tracker laser beam has a wavelength range between 632 and 663 nm.

-- The ION X, Xi, and SI Trackers laser beam has a wavelength range that is Helium-Neon (HeNe) 633 nm.
+- The ION X, Xi, and SI Trackers' laser beams have a wavelength range that is Helium-Neon (HeNe) 633 nm.

-The ADM for both the Vantage and ION Laser Trackers emits a Class I laser beam that has wavelength range of 1550 nm and a maximum output of less than 0.79 milliwatts.
+The Absolute Distance Meter (ADM) system for both the Vantage and ION Laser Trackers emits a Class I laser beam that has wavelength range of 1550 nm and a maximum output of less than 0.79 milliwatts.

 The FARO Laser Tracker is a classified as a Class II laser product and meets the requirements of the Food and Drug Administration, Center for Devices and Radiological Health, Register 21 CPR parts 1000 and 1040, and those of international standard IEC EN 60825-1 2001-08.